These drive list-page scanning, compare ranking, and calculator interpretation.

 Output price

 The normalized cost for generated tokens, shown per 1M tokens.
-Long-form generation often leans on this more heavily.
+Long-form generation often leans on this field more heavily.

 Cached pricing